 There are many similarities between choosing a business partner and a romantic partner – it’s essentially someone you’ll be spending a big chunk of your precious time alongside and will want to find that much sought-after relationship harmony with.
 And, as with any partnership, you run the risk of being hurt and going through a messy separation.

-When making a business partnership commitment, it’s especially important you look beyond any flashy chit chat and really delve into the personality of your prospective partner.
+When making a business partnership commitment, it’s important you really delve into the background and personality of your prospective partner.
 Here are a few pointers on how to get this right before you “jump into bed together”.

 What shared values do you have?
 If push came to shove, what would be the one thing you’d both be unwilling to change under pressure?
 Think about your potential business partners morals and integrity.

 “Do they live up to who they purport to be and what they stand for?
 Is their online image coherent with the carbon-based lifeform in front of you?

 “There is a direct correlation between their authenticity and the reputation of the firm.”

 Not in an ‘oh I love your shirt today, Jon’ kind of way, but complement your business partner in terms of personality.

 Often in business startups, there’ll be a person with a great idea – but they’ll need someone to complement their skill set to get the idea in motion.

 An example of this is Steve Jobs and Steve Wozniak.
 Jobs was very much the creative visionary who lacked some of the technical wizardry that Wozniak could provide.
 Together, they formed an ideal partnership – one was the creative and business mind, the other supplied the technical knowledge.